Seabrook Rules & Policies

 Garbage & Recycling

 Outside garbage storage must be wildlife-proof.
 Garbage should be placed in covered containers only (not plastic bags or cartons).
-To view Garbage and Recycling Schedule, click here.
+Trash is picked up at homes on Monday’s only (year round).

-Villa collection is on Monday (all year round) and Thursday (April 5 to September 6).
+Villa collection is on Monday (all year round) and Thursday (early April to early September).
 You do not need to roll the trash can to the end of the driveway.
 Waste management personnel will collect containers from the storage area.
-Please make sure it is accessible.
+They must be easily accessible.

 Single home garbage collection is on Monday.
-Please put containers out no earlier than noon on Sunday and no later than 7:00 am on Monday.
-Containers must be removed from the street by Monday night.
+Containers are to be put out no earlier than noon on Sunday and no later than 7:00 am on Monday.
+They must be removed from the street by Monday night.

 Recycling is picked up on Monday mornings after 7:00 am.
 All recycling bins must be placed curbside no earlier than noon on Sunday and no later than 7:00 am on Monday.
 Containers must be taken from the street by Monday night.